 It’s really good for contractors though as Lenders will consider treating you as self employed instead if that works out better.

 The Lender will also ask you how long is remaining on your current contract.
 They need to have the confidence that your income will be ongoing to ensure you can afford your mortgage.

 It could be possible to get a mortgage even if this is the first contract you have had depending on your specific circumstances.

 Unfortunately, “self certification” mortgages were widely abused in years gone by and there is little prospect of these returning anytime soon.

-There is no doubt that getting mortgage as a sole trader, partner or Company Director can be more complicated than it would be for an employed person.
+There is no doubt that getting a mortgage as a sole trader, partner or Company Director can be more complicated than it would be for an employed person.

-As always, some Lenders are more flexible than others and in my opinion it’s vital that you get a local Mortgage Broker on your side early in the process.
+As always, some Lenders are more flexible than others and in my opinion, it’s vital that you get a local Mortgage Broker on your side early in the process.
 This will give you a realistic expectation from the start.

 Getting a self employed mortgage can sometimes take a lot of planning ahead.
 Sometimes if an applicant has not earned enough in previous years, we are able to make a prediction about how much they can borrow based on a projection for the following year.

 To be clear though, those Accounts would have to have been submitted to the Revenue prior to a mortgage application being submitted.

 As a company, we have great knowledge of self employed mortgage advice and a large number of specialist lenders on a panel with thousands of products available to look at.